tbenthompson/3bem_config/README.md

 TODO:
 * Use my virtual-machined Windows installation to figure out basic Windows instructions.
 * Build stable-lib in the mac build process.
+* An update script that will grab any new commits and rebuild and such.